- Author By Miva |

 - Henry is shocked, delighted, and writes about it on Business Insider

-When it comes to the Amazon Effect, this step of proactivity is a lesson for all.
+When it comes to ecommerce customer service, this step of proactivity is a lesson for all.
 Where word-of-mouth once reached five people, a bad review can reach 5,000 online.
 In the world of business—and in general—going above what’s expected never returns void.

 Amazon Offers Free Shipping—at a Cost